 For her own Lenten practice, she is drastically reducing her meat intake and trying to eat only local and sustainably grown and harvested foods.

 “[Climate change] seems like a huge, overwhelming challenge, and nobody knows quite what to do,” she said.
-“I was interested in focussing people’s attention on what they can do, [with] respect to climate change.”
+“I was interested in focusing people’s attention on what they can do, [with] respect to climate change.”

 For others, the impetus for getting involved was concern over the role of climate change in exacerbating global poverty.